erikbergsma/spotprice/README.md

 This limits the time that you are stuck with a SPOF to about 5-10 minutes.
 Which is on our eyes acceptable compared to the amount of cost savings.

 ### About the price
-its hard to determine a "safe enough" price for your spot instance; if the price is to low your instance may be killed to quickly, if it is too high you are paying to much (while the idea is cost saving)
+Its hard to determine a "safe enough" price for your spot instance; if the price is too low your instance may be killed too quickly, if it is too high you are paying to much (while the idea is cost saving)

-however since a replacing spot instance can be spawned in a mather of minutes we have decided to bid as low as possible, and maximize cost savings. this means that the script gets the current bidprice for your ec2 region, and adds 1%
+However since a replacing spot instance can be spawned in a matter of minutes we have decided to bid as low as possible, and maximize cost savings. this means that the script gets the current bidprice for your ec2 region, and adds 1%

 this value of 1% can be overridden while using new_instance.py